watson-developer-cloud/salesforce-sdk/examples/conversation/README.md

 conversation.updateEntity(updateCityBadOptions);
 ```

 In the above code we don't bother grabbing the responses from the API calls since they won't tell us anything new.
-If you want to verify that the calls worked, check out the entities in the tooling again and you should see the new values.
+If you want to verify that the calls worked, check out the entities in the Watson Conversation tooling again and you should see the new values.

 ### 3. Creating New Dialog Nodes
 Now that we have some cities for good and bad weather, we can modify the dialog to handle these values.
 We'll start by creating a new dialog node to replace the old weather one we deleted at the beginning of this lab.